SkyWorld117/DianoiaML.jl/README.md

 # YisyAIFramework

 Welcome to my AI Framework project.
 I am new to ML/DL and I want to learn step by step how frameworks like TensorFlow, Keras and PyTorch work, by developing this project.
-That also means, this framework is not supposed to have a high efficiency like other professional frameworks.
+That also means, this framework is not supposed to have a high efficiency like other professional frameworks (although the current version is **NOT** slower than Keras at all).
 All of these are just for learning and fun.

 The user guide can be found [here](https://github.com/SkyWorld117/YisyAIFramework.jl/wiki/Introduction).